-Grade 10-12 In this course, students develop technical strength, preciseness, musicality, Credit 1/2 Est. Fee \$10 Semester As students prepare to engage with and contribute to the "real-world," they expression, and sequence retention while learning terminology for dance need to make wise and informed financial decisions, become conscience movement and for the industry.
-Through solo, ensemble, and improvisaand effective consumers, maximize their earning potential, and ultimately tional movement, they interpret and communicate stories and feelings. gain control of their current resources to make the most of their financial Self-discipline, including emotional and nutritional health, are reinforced. future.
-Example topics explored through this course may include, but are not limited to: budgeting and goal setting, consumer awareness, checking and 8213 ACTING banking services, saving and investing, understanding your taxes, managing This course focuses on maximizing an actor's physical and emotional excredit and debt, buying and selling a car, housing choices and alternatives, pression, vocal intonation, memorization, and imagination to convey stories purchasing insurance, and career choices. and feelings.
-Other topics include material selection, developing a score of Return to course offering page: 11, 12 action for a role, sustaining a character and self and peer criticism.
+In this course, students develop technical strength, preciseness, musicality, expression, and sequence retention while learning terminology for dance movement and for the industry.
+Through solo, ensemble, and improvisational movement, they interpret and communicate stories and feelings.
+Self-discipline, including emotional and nutritional health, are reinforced.

+8213 ACTING

+This course focuses on maximizing an actor's physical and emotional expression, vocal intonation, memorization, and imagination to convey stories and feelings.
+Other topics include material selection, developing a score of action for a role, sustaining a character and self and peer criticism.
 Students will also research major theatre genres and influences, breaking down a script to discover objectives, obstacles, tactics, and character development.
 Students will create a script with scenes, plot points and characters and will be expected to perform a role from an original or established piece of work as a class at an out of school performance.